 Leeds Beckett University

-Leeds Beckett University is a large university with over 25,000 students.
+Leeds Beckett University is a large university approximately 30,000 students.
 It has 2 campuses – in the city centre and in Headingley.

 University of Leeds

-University of Leeds is also a large university with over 30,000 students.
+University of Leeds is the UK’s fifth largest university, with over 36,000 students.
 It has a large campus north of the city centre.

 Leeds Trinity University